oli-lang/oli/README.md

 ## Rationale

-Reinventing the wheel just for fun
+First, reinventing the wheel is funny, but doing it with a bit of improvements is exciting.

+Secondary, there are a lot of file formats, but mush of them

 ## Oli is useful for

-- Create minimal and sintax clean and readable configuration files
+- Create sintax clean and readable configuration files
-- Create DSL for manifest files
+- Create a DSL for humans
--
+- Simply storage human-writable/readable data

 ## Example